-For political action committees or petition committees, the treasurer or civil penalty designee is personally liable for penalties imposed for violations identified in the penalty matrices above.
+For political action committees or petition committees, the treasurer or civil penalty designee is personally liable for penalties imposed for late or insufficient filings of contribution and expenditure transactions violations identified in the penalty matrices above.
 For candidate committees, the candidate is liable for penalties imposed.
-The responsible party for the other filer is liable for penalties imposed.
+The responsible party for the independent expenditure filer other filer is liable for penalties imposed.
 For individual contributors, the individual is liable for penalties imposed.
 For organizational contributors, the responsible party is liable for penalties imposed.
 While the persons named above are personally responsible for payment of any penalty imposed, there is nothing that prohibits a penalty from being paid using committee funds or any other source.